Essential Guide To The 2027 Cheltenham Festival

 The winner will receive a massive £500 cash prize, there's £200 for 2nd, £100 for 3rd to 5th, plus 100 prizes of £5.

-Lurpak11 won the 2025 tipster competition, scooping themselves the £500 top prize, could they possibly win back-to-back competitions?
+meoldmate won the 2026 tipster competition, scooping the £500 top prize.
+Could they possibly win back-to-back competitions?

 The competition is FREE TO ENTER, just enter your tips in the normal fashion on the make-a-tip menu for the races.

-To be in with a chance of landing one of the prizes you must fulfill the following criteria:
+To be in with a chance of landing one of the prizes, you must fulfil the following criteria:

 • Place 20 or more tips